csc301-winter-2020/team-project-21-stopgapfoundation/deliverable-1/planning.md

 Architecture and patterns:
 ![Image description](imgs/diagram.png)

 Given a limited amount of time, our team decided to use a relatively simple architecture for the web application.
-Firstly, we will decouple the frontend (React) from the backend (Django REST Framework) and use the PostgreSQL managed by heroku as our database of choice.
+Firstly, we will decouple the frontend (React) from the backend (Django REST Framework) and use the PostgreSQL managed by Heroku as our database of choice.
 The frontend and the backend will be deployed separately in two docker containers.

 Third Party application/API (if any?):